-The equation x = 1 obviously lacks the y and z variables, meaning it defines points where the y and z coordinates can take on any value.
-Now consider the equation $x^2 + y^2 = 1$ in space.
-In the plane, this equation describes a circle of radius 1, centred at the origin.
+The equation x=1 obviously lacks the y and z variables, meaning it defines points where the y and z coordinates can take on any value.
+Now consider the equation $x^2+y^2=1$ in space.
+In the plane, this equation describes a circle of radius 1, centered at the origin.
 In space, the z coordinate is not specified, meaning it can take on any value.
-In Figure 11.1.8 (a), we show part of the graph of the equation $x^2 + y^2 = 1$ by sketching 3 circles: the bottom one has a constant z-value of -1.5, the middle one has a z-value of 0 and the top circle has a zvalue of 1.
-By plotting all possible z-values, we get the surface shown in Figure 11.1.8(b).
+In Figure 11.1.17(a), we show part of the graph of the equation $x^2+y^2=1$ by sketching 3 circles: the bottom one has a constant z-value of z-value of z-value of 0 and the top circle has a z-value of 1.
+By plotting all possible z-values, we get the surface shown in Figure 11.1.17(b).
 This surface looks like a "tube," or a "cylinder"; mathematicians call this surface a cylinder for an entirely different reason.